thethaibinh/agile_flight/README.md

 # DESS - DEpth-based Sampling and Steering Constraints for Memoryless Local Planners

+This repository contains the implementation code for the paper "DEpth-based Sampling and Steering Constraints for Memoryless Local Planners", which has been submitted to a journal and is under review.
+Please don't hesitate to contact the corresponding author [Thai Binh Nguyen](mailto:thethaibinh@gmail.com) if you have any requests.

 ## Demo
 ![Fixed yawing](https://github.com/thethaibinh/agile_flight/blob/master/evaluation_results/fixed_yawing.gif?raw=true)
 <br> Local planners using the fixed yawing method get stuck more often when facing a large obstacle.